Gokulary/Neolync-Family/README.md

         <p>The event also included some light-hearted group activities and games, adding a fun element to the farewell.
 It was a great way to create more memories and strengthen team bonds.</p>

         <h3>6.
 Farewell Dinner</h3>
-        <p>A delightful dinner was served, with everyone enjoying the delicious food and engaging in lively conversations.
+        <p>A delightful Lunch was served, with everyone enjoying the delicious food and engaging in lively conversations.
 It was a perfect blend of camaraderie and celebration.</p>

         <h3>7.
 Closing Remarks</h3>
         <p>In his closing remarks, Gaurav expressed his heartfelt thanks to the team.
 He shared his experiences and encouraged everyone to continue striving for excellence.</p>